Stage 4: Transition to Scale

 AfriScout helps pastoralists adapt to climate change by providing them satellite imagery on forage and water availability and crowdsourced data on grazing hazards—all localized to their communal grazing areas.
 With AfriScout, pastoralists can make more precise and cost-effective migration decisions, improve pasture management and collaboration, and reduce conflict and the risk of herd loss.
 A 2018 study by Fordham University found an average user gains a net benefit of $4,356 when compared to non-users.

 This innovation is for the quarter billion pastoralists who inhabit the drylands of Sub-Saharan Africa.
 They depend on pastoralism to sustain their environmentally important grasslands, feed the nation, and contribute to economic growth.
 Environmentally, pastoralism and herd mobility has proven critical to biodiversity and healthy rangeland ecosystems.
 Relative to traditional farming in the drylands, pastoralism provides a net carbon sequestration benefit.
 Economically, livestock sales contribute 60-85% of total pastoral household income in Africa.

 Mission and Vision

-The AfriScout app was designed for pastoralists.
+The AfriScout app is the world's first app providing relevant digital content made for pastoralists.
+It was designed with pastoralists for pastoralists.
 We provide specific, local information that complements and respects existing community structures and decision-making processes.
 The app design and visual language are for anyone with any level of experience with technology.
 The map information is accurate and available, despite network, energy, data, and battery constraints.